britram/rains-prototype/draft-trammell-rains-scion.md

 |------------:|-------|--------------------------------------------------|
 | 1           | arpki | ARPKI SCP signature; see {{arpki-keyspace}}      |

-# RAINS servers over the SCION Socket Protocol (SSP)
+# RAINS servers over native SCION multipath transport

 [EDITOR'S NOTE: write me, once SSP is defined to the point we have something to cite.]